Seminars

 539

 This seminar is devoted to exploring interdisciplinary influences in the ever-changing, ever-expanding field of cinema and media studies.
-Internationally acclaimed scholars—from the New York metropolitan area and well beyond—have presented their works in progress, sharing their innovative and often groundbreaking insights, and often receiving valuable input from seminar members.
+Internationally acclaimed scholars—from the New York metropolitan area and well beyond—have presented their works in progress, sharing their innovative and groundbreaking insights, and receiving valuable input from seminar members.
 These presentations have led to numerous pioneering publications, as well as further presentations at international conferences.
 As a center for ongoing face-to-face and hybrid scholarly exchanges in the field, the seminar enjoys an international reputation among film and media scholars.

 Co-Chairs